Philodendron Birkin: Master Easy Maintenance Techniques

 • Stop watering if the soil has enough moisture.

-• If overwatering is a reason, then natural fertilizer should be applied if it is not provided already.
+• If overwatering is an issue, apply natural fertilizer if not already done.

 • Stop using fertilizers if you are giving them every month or less.